 Music Composer.
 Producer.
 Educator.

 Cheng is a prize-winning composer whose works have been performed and released worldwide, for example, in the US, China, UK, and South Korea.
 She is also an electronic music performer who performed her music installation and electronic instrument work in various electronic music festivals.
 Her music fields vary, including contemporary acoustic music, electroacoustic music, electronic instruments/installations design, popular music, and film music.
-Her interactive multi-media electronic instrument performance, "five-Elements," was featured at the NSEME festival.
-Her composition "Is This you, for soprano, piano, and cello" won the Aural Compass Projects Competition.
-Her solo flute piece, "Three Miniature Paintings," was selected by the NYC Contemporary Music Symposium Concert.
-Her composition, "Raise One More Toast" (for Chinese instrument Guqin, electronic, and Baritone), was performed by Andrew White at the Fifteen-Minutes-of-Fame concert.
-Additionally, many other works of hers were released by RMN Records, UK.
+Cheng's most recent electroacoustic work "Moju" is selected to be performed at NYCEMF (New York City Electroacoustic Music Festival), 2023.
+Her interactive multi-media electronic instrument performance, "five-Elements," was featured at the N_SEME FESTIVAL Her composition "Is This you, for soprano, piano, and cello" won the AURAL COMPASS PROJECTS COMPETITION.
+Her solo flute piece, "Three Miniature Paintings," was selected by the NYC CONTEMPORARY MUSIC SYMPOSIUM CONCERT.
+Her composition, "Raise One More Toast" (for Chinese instrument Guqin, electronic, and Baritone), was performed by Andrew White at the FIFTEEN-MINUTES-OF-FAME concert.
+Additionally, many other works of hers were released by RMN Records, UK, and EMII Enterprise, US.
 Cheng's expertise lies in modern world music composition, sound design for electroacoustic music, music coding, contemporary music analysis, piano, and EDM production.
 Her recent single hip-hop song, "Triple Three," featured hip-hop artist Gee Smiff, which was released this year.
 Cheng's diverse musical background and cultural background are the creation sources that continually enable her to mix and match multiple genres and new ideas into her compositions.